GoogleCloudPlatform/professional-services/tools/BqVisualiser/README.md

 * Settings

 ### The Timing Tab
-The timing Tab displaus a Gantt style view to quickly show how long the indivudal stages take
+The timing Tab displaus a Gantt style view to quickly show how long the indivudal stages take.

 ## Known Limits

 The application will only display graphs for queries.
-Load jobs etc do not result in query stages being output
+Load jobs etc do not result in query stages being output.